paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-023-burial-benefits.md

 #### Effective Date of 1973 Amendment
 Pub.
 L. 93–43, § 10(b), June 18, 1973, 87 Stat.
 88, provided that: “Clause (1) of section 5(a) [amending this section] shall take effect on the first day of the second calendar month following the date of enactment of this Act [June 18, 1973].”

+#### Plot and Interment Allowances for Veterans Buried Before March 15, 2022, in Cemeteries on Trust Land Owned by, or Held in Trust for, Tribal Organizations
+Pub.
+L. 117–355, § 2, Jan.
+5, 2023, 136 Stat.
+6278, provided that: “The Secretary of Veterans Affairs shall pay a plot or interment allowance under paragraph (1) of [section 2303(b) of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section2303/b&num=0&edition=prelim), United States Code, for a veteran if— “(1) the veteran was buried, before March 15, 2022, in a cemetery, or in a section of a cemetery, that is on trust land owned by, or held in trust for, a tribal organization; “(2) the tribal organization that is responsible for operating and maintaining the cemetery, or the section of cemetery, applies for such allowance; “(3) a plot or interment allowance was not already paid for the burial of such veteran under paragraph (2) of such section; and “(4) the burial of the veteran otherwise meets the requirements under paragraph (1) of such section.”

 <a id="section-2304"></a>
 ## § 2304.
 Claims for reimbursement

-Applications for payments under [section 2302 of this title](./chapter-023-burial-benefits.md#section-2302) must be filed within two years after the burial of the veteran.
+Applications for payments under [section 2303 of this title](./chapter-023-burial-benefits.md#section-2303) regarding veterans described in subparagraph (B) or (C) of subsection (a)(2) of such section must be filed within two years after the burial of the veteran.
 If the burial allowance was not payable at the death of the veteran because of the nature of the veteran’s discharge from the service, but after the veteran’s death the veteran’s discharge has been corrected by competent authority so as to reflect a discharge from the service under conditions other than dishonorable, then the burial allowance may be paid if a claim is filed within two years from the date of correction of the discharge.
 If a claimant’s application is incomplete at the time it is originally submitted, the Secretary shall notify the applicant of the evidence necessary to complete the application.
 If such evidence is not received within one year from the date of such notification, no allowance may be paid.

 ### Statutory Notes

-#### Amendment of Section
-Pub.
-L. 116–315, title II, § 2202(b)(1)(A), (d), Jan.
-5, 2021, 134 Stat.
-4985, provided that, applicable to deaths that occur on or after the date that is two years after Jan.
-5, 2021, this section is amended by striking “Applications for payments under [section 2302 of this title](./chapter-023-burial-benefits.md#section-2302)” and inserting “Applications for payments under [section 2303 of this title](./chapter-023-burial-benefits.md#section-2303) regarding veterans described in subparagraph (B) or (C) of subsection (a)(2) of such section”.
-See 2021 Amendment note below.

 #### Amendments
 2021—Pub.
 L. 116–315 substituted “Applications for payments under [section 2303 of this title](./chapter-023-burial-benefits.md#section-2303) regarding veterans described in subparagraph (B) or (C) of subsection (a)(2) of such section” for “Applications for payments under [section 2302 of this title](./chapter-023-burial-benefits.md#section-2302)”.